Cruz-Lopez-Carlos-Antonio/Analytic_power_generation_cilindrical/docs/about.md

 Guillermo Sánchez and Carlos Cruz acknowledges the support from Programa de Apoyo a Proyectos de Investigación e Innovación Tecnológica (PAPPIT), DGAPA-PAPIIT, of Universidad Autónoma Nacional de México (UNAM), under contract number IA104126.

-The author Carlos Cruz appreciates the financial support received from the Consejo Nacional de Humanidades, Ciencia y Tecnología (CONAHCYT), under the program *Estancias Posdoctorales por México, 2022*, with the project entitled:[cite: 1]
+The author Carlos Cruz appreciates the financial support received from the Consejo Nacional de Humanidades, Ciencia y Tecnología (CONAHCYT), under the program *Estancias Posdoctorales por México, 2022*, with the project entitled:

-> **“Desarrollo de modelos fenomenológicos energéticos de orden fraccional, para la optimización y simulación en reactores nucleares de potencia”**,[cite: 1]
+> **“Desarrollo de modelos fenomenológicos energéticos de orden fraccional, para la optimización y simulación en reactores nucleares de potencia”**,

-by which the present development was possible.[cite: 1]
+by which the present development was possible.

 ---

 ## Repository and Licensing

-The source codes are hosted in a public GitHub repository and are released under the **MIT License**, unless otherwise noted.[cite: 1]
+The source codes are hosted in a public GitHub repository and are released under the **MIT License**, unless otherwise noted.

-If you use or adapt these codes, please cite the associated article once it is published.[cite: 1]
+If you use or adapt these codes, please cite the associated article once it is published.